You of Little Faith April 10, 2012

 Lent March 15, 2011

-Posted by clintcarter in God.1 comment so far
+Posted by clintcarter in God.

 Lent had no meaning for me whatsoever during my childhood.
 The Baptist church I grew up in never mentioned the liturgical calendar.
 It wasn’t until college that I first heard of someone “giving up” something for the Lenten season.
 I didn’t understand why, nor was I particularly interested.